rootisgod/rootisgod/content/posts/2024/2024-11-19-Using-Taskfile-to-Deploy-Terraform-Environments-in-Azure.md

 rgName = "Test-RG-2"
 ```

-And then a terraform file which will deploy a resource group
+And then a terraform file which will deploy a resource group and expect an Azure blob backend.

 ```main.tf```
 ```hcl